Funding Allocation Summary: $1,700,000,000

 Should you have any questions or comments, or require any additional information regarding the Non-Federal Match Program (NFMP), feel free to send any requests via electronic mail at:

-The Non-Federal Match Program (NFMP) Project Pre-Evaluation will allow eligible entities to submit projects for consideration for match payment.
-Only projects resulting from Hurricanes Irma and Maria, disaster declaration numbers DR-4336 and 4339, will be accepted by the Puerto Rico Department of Housing (PRDOH) for preliminary consideration for CDBG-DR Non-Federal Match.
-Projects submitted must be associated with an obligated PW under the FEMA Public Assistance (PA) Program.
-Only eligible entities that have completed the Participation Form and have participated in the Program presentations will be able to submit packages for Pre-Evaluation.
-You should receive your account information via an email from the Program.
+The Non-Federal Match Program (NFMP) Project Pre-Evaluation will allow eligible entities to submit projects to be considered for funds match.
+The Puerto Rico Department of Housing will only accept projects related to Hurricanes Irma and María, disaster declaration numbers EM-3384, DR-4336 and 4339, for preliminary consideration for CDBG-DR funds match.
+All projects submitted must be associated with a FEMA-obligated PW, for Categories A, B, C, D, E, F, and G under the FEMA Public Assistance Program.
+Only eligible entities that have completed the Participation Form and have participated in the Program presentations may submit Pre-Evaluation packages.
+The entity will receive access account information from NFMP by email, after submitting the corresponding Point of Contact (POC) Designation Form to the Program.
+This form is available for download on this page.

 FAQs about Non-Federal Match Program